8 Simple Steps to a Do it Yourself Outdoor Kitchen

 Beautify and refine

 Your DIY outdoor kitchen would look a little unsophisticated in the beginning.
 Now is the time to work on aesthetics.
 Lay flooring that complements the overall surrounding.
-Choose umbrellas, get a fire pit, and install lights on grill, get a basket or two to keep on the countertops and decorate with plants.
-You would be amazed with what you built!
+Choose umbrellas,

 Here’s a final bit of design advice: